google/horologist/docs/media-playerscreen.md

-# Stateful PlayScreen guide
+# Stateful PlayerScreen guide

-This is a guide on how to use the stateful `PlayScreen` with your own implementation of `PlayerRepository`.
+This is a guide on how to use the stateful `PlayerScreen` with your own implementation of `PlayerRepository`.

 ## Basic usage